gracelang/language/standardPrelude/standard.md

     // individual characters of self.
 Note that the result is not a String, even if type U happens to be String.
     // If a String is desired, use fold (_) startingWith "" with a function that concatenates.

-    match (other:Object) -> SuccessfulMatch | FailedMatch
-    // returns SuccessfulMatch match if self matches other, otherwise FailedMatch

     ord -> Number
     // a numeric representation of the first character of self, or NaN if self is empty.